 Hiking the Camino Real

-One of the highlights of my time in Barichara was hiking the Camino Real, a historic stone path that dates back to colonial times.
-Originally built by indigenous communities, it connects Barichara to the village of Guane and winds through beautiful countryside.
-The weather couldn’t have been better—sunny with a nice breeze.
-The trail followed stone walls lined with aloe plants and yellow oleanders.
-Along the way, we passed cows grazing in the fields, with stunning mountain views all around.
+One of the highlights of my time in Barichara was hiking the Camino Real, a historic stone path from colonial times.
+Built by indigenous communities, it connects Barichara to Guane and winds through gorgeous countryside.
+The weather was perfect—sunny with a nice breeze.
+The trail was lined with stone walls, aloe plants, and yellow oleanders.
+Along the way, we passed cows grazing in the fields, with stunning mountain views in the distance.

 After a few hours of hiking, we reached Guane, where we enjoyed a cold beer before jumping on a brightly painted Chiva for a bumpy but scenic ride to Finca San Pedro Cocina.
-The lunch there was terrific, and later, we spent time with our host learning how to macrame a bracelet—a simple but lovely way to spend the afternoon.
+The lunch was great, and afterward, we hung out with our host and learned how to make macrame bracelets.
+It was a fun way to spend the afternoon.

 Horseback Riding and Exploring Barichara

-The next day, four of us went horseback riding through the countryside.
-It was a beautiful ride, and I felt really brave getting back on a horse.
-I haven’t ridden much since being thrown off years ago in Colorado, which had left me with a couple of broken ribs.
-Thankfully, this ride was uneventful.
+The next day, four of us went horseback riding through the rural countryside of Barichara—half the group was sick, so it was just the four of us.
+The landscape was stunning—rolling hills, wide open fields, and views of the mountains in the distance.
+It was such a beautiful ride, and I felt pretty brave getting back on a horse.
+I haven’t ridden much since I got thrown off one in Colorado a few years ago and ended up with a couple of broken ribs.
+Luckily, this ride was totally uneventful.

-Afterward, I visited some local shops and galleries in Barichara and stopped by the Cathedral of the Immaculate Conception located in the town center.
+Afterward, I visited some local shops and galleries in Barichara and stopped by the Cathedral of the Immaculate Conception in the town center.
+Built in the 18th century, the sandstone cathedral has a timeless look, with its warm tones and grand presence.
+Inside, the high ceilings and simple altar added to its charm.
+It’s a landmark worth visiting.

 The day ended with another great dinner at Casa Yahri.
 One of the night’s most memorable moments was when the chef created an edible masterpiece for dessert.
-Using a large marble slab like a canvas, they arranged caramels, chocolates, and fruit compotes into a beautiful and delicious work of modern art—a perfect way to end our time in Barichara.
+Using a large marble slab like a canvas, they arranged caramels, chocolates, and fruit compotes into a beautiful and delicious work of modern art.

 A few other things to do in town: